 After this, they are dismissed and join our dedicated team of educators to learn more about God's word.
 They discuss the day's Gospel story and how its lessons can be applied to daily life.
 Rather than memorizing Bible verses, we encourage them to become more compassionate and more aware of their community and the world around them.
 The children then rejoin us when we exchange the sign of peace and remain with us until the conclusion of our celebration of the Eucharist.

-On the third Sunday of every month, we celebrate a special family-oriented Eucharist.
 The children gather around the celebrant for a conversation about the Gospel's lesson.
 During the consecration, they join the celebrant at the altar.

 The children also engage in various activities throughout the liturgucal year -- reenacting the Christmas story, assisting in the blessing of the animals, providing decorations for for various fellowship events.

 We offer many opportunties for adults to reach a deeper understanding of their faith.

 Adult Discussion Group - 1st Sunday (Except July & August)